Inj3-GT/Improved-Walk-Speed-Adjust/README.md

 -------
 - Adjust your walking speed dynamically.
 - Works with mouse wheel (up or down).
-- Combine an additional hold-down key (Caps lock: default) with the mouse wheel.
+- Combine an additional hold-down key (Caps lock: default) with the mouse wheel to adjust your speed.
 - HUD with percentage speed, button, and progress bar.
 - Mouse wheel can be disabled for garry's mod weapon selector.
 - Compatible with all gamemodes.